new-black/Assertive/README.md

 Message if `names` is empty:

-> InvalidOperationException caused by calling Single on list which contains no elements.
+> InvalidOperationException caused by calling Single on names which contains no elements.

 However if `names` has more than one element: